 The SSBNs, in contrast, perform a specialized mission of strategic nuclear deterrence, and carry submarine-launched ballistic missiles (SLBMs), which are large, long-range missiles armed with multiple nuclear warheads.
-SSBNs, which are sometimes referred to informally as "boomers,"
+SSBNs, which are sometimes referred to informally as "boomers," launch their SLBMs from large-diameter vertical launch tubes located in the middle section of the boat.
+The SSBNs' basic mission is to remain hidden at sea with their SLBMs, so as to deter a nuclear attack on the United States by another country by demonstrating to other countries that the United States has an assured second-strike capability, meaning a survivable system for carrying out a retaliatory nuclear attack.

-&lt;sup>3 CRS Report RL33640, U.S. Strategic Nuclear Forces: Background, Developments, and Issues, by Amy F. Woolf.
-In the designation SSGN, the G stands for guided missile (such as a cruise missile).
+3 CRS Report RL33640, U.S. Strategic Nuclear Forces: Background, Developments, and Issues, by Amy F. Woolf.

+4 In the designation SSGN, the G stands for guided missile (such as a cruise missile).
 As shown by the "Ns" in SSN, SSGN, and SSBN, all U.S. Navy submarines are nuclear-powered.
 Other navies operate non-nuclear powered submarines, which are powered by energy sources such as diesel engines.
 A submarine's use of nuclear or non-nuclear power as its energy source is not an indication of whether it is armed with nuclear weapons-a nuclear-powered submarine can lack nuclear weapons, and a non-nuclear-powered submarine can be armed with nuclear weapons.

-&lt;sup>5 These missions include covert intelligence, surveillance, and reconnaissance (ISR), much of it done for national-level (as opposed to purely Navy) purposes; covert insertion and recovery of special operations forces (SOF); covert strikes against land targets with the Tomahawk cruise missiles; covert offensive and defensive mine warfare; anti-submarine warfare (ASW); and anti-surface ship warfare.
+5 These missions include covert intelligence, surveillance, and reconnaissance (ISR), much of it done for national-level (as opposed to purely Navy) purposes; covert insertion and recovery of special operations forces (SOF); covert strikes against land targets with the Tomahawk cruise missiles; covert offensive and defensive mine warfare; anti-submarine warfare (ASW); and anti-surface ship warfare.
 The Navy's four SSGNs, which are converted former SSBNs, can carry larger numbers of Tomahawks and SOF personnel than can the SSNs.
 SSGN operations consequently may focus more strongly on Tomahawk and SOF missions than do SSN operations.
 For more on the Navy's SSNs and SSGNs, see CRS Report RL32418, Navy Virginia (SSN-774) Class Attack Submarine Procurement: Background and Issues for Congress, by Ronald O'Rourke, and CRS Report RS21007, Navy Trident Submarine Conversion (SSGN) Program: Background and Issues for Congress, by Ronald O'Rourke.

-&lt;sup>6 The Navy's non-strategic nuclear weapons-meaning all of the service's nuclear weapons other than submarinelaunched ballistic missiles (SLBMs)-were removed from Navy surface ships and submarines under a unilateral U.S. nuclear initiative announced by President George H. W. Bush in September 1991.
+6 The Navy's non-strategic nuclear weapons-meaning all of the service's nuclear weapons other than submarine-launched ballistic missiles (SLBMs)-were removed from Navy surface ships and submarines under a unilateral U.S. nuclear initiative announced by President George H. W. Bush in September 1991.
 The initiative reserved a right to rearm SSNs at some point in the future with nuclear-armed Tomahawk land attack missiles (TLAM-Ns) should conditions warrant.
 Navy TLAM-Ns were placed in storage to support this option.
 DOD's report on the 2010 Nuclear Posture Review (NPR), released on April 6, 2010, states that the Untied States will retire the TLAM-Ns.
 (Department of Defense, Nuclear Posture Review Report, April 2010, pp. xiii and 28.)

-&lt;sup>7 This informal name is a reference to the large boom that would be made by the detonation of an SLBM nuclear warhead.
+7 This informal name is a reference to the large boom that would be made by the detonation of an SLBM nuclear warhead.